clepaul/ClipboardAccelerator/README.md

 - Make the code more OOP.
 - Move the majority of logic from the main window class/function to didicated classes.
 - Move the processing of non-GUI logic to dedicated threads.
+- Port to Linux / other operating systems

 ### Notes and requirements ###
 - .NET runtime version 4.5.2 is required.